rhasankolli-nsre/streamlit_colorblind/readme.md

 # Colorblindness Simulation Streamlit App

 This Streamlit application allows users to upload an image and transform it to simulate various forms of colorblindness.
 It's designed to give people a better understanding of how colorblind individuals perceive colors.
-The application supports multiple simulations, including Protanopia, Deuteranopia, and Tritanopia.
-It also creates a Grayscale image.
+The application supports multiple simulations, including Protanopia, Deuteranopia, and Tritanopia, and Achromatopsia.

 ## Features